 - Thoughts of suicide

 - Panic attacks

-In the most severe cases, it may be necessary for an inpatient hospital stay in order to undergo acute stabilization.
-Acute stabilization is needed when an individual becomes a danger to him or herself or others, and often results in a three-day psychiatric hold.
+In the most severe cases, it may be necessary for an inpatient hospital stay in order to undergo acute stabilization for an emotional breakdown.
+Acute stabilization and treatment is needed when an individual becomes a danger to him or herself or others, and often results in a three-day psychiatric hold.
 This allows the individual to be monitored during an acute mental health event, and provides a safe stress-free environment in which to stabilize.
 In these events, depending on the severity of the breakdown, the individual may be isolated until they are stable, and then will be transferred to residential treatment.

 A residential mental health treatment program provides a supporting environment that allows emotional healing while receiving treatment.
-By retreating from the stressors into a therapeutic environment, the individual will be able to focus on and participate in the various therapies provided.
+By retreating from the stressors into a therapeutic environment, the individual will be able to focus on and participate in the various therapies provided and make sustainable changes in their daily life.
 There are a wide variety of proven psychotherapies to help individuals learn to manage their thought and behavior patterns in a more productive and rational way.

 Stress reduction and coping skills are a significant focus in residential mental health treatment for mental breakdowns.
 Learning how to diffuse the stress triggers by using deep breathing techniques, guided meditation, and mindfulness can help the individual better manage challenging situations.

-Holistic therapies, such as practicing yoga, massage therapy, and art therapy can help boost recovery and are excellent outlets for stress.
-Aroma therapy, acupuncture, and Tai Chi are also helpful in inducing relaxation to help heal the mind, body, and spirit.
+Holistic therapies, such as practicing yoga, massage therapy, and art therapy can help boost recovery and are excellent outlets for relieving stress.
+Aromatherapy, acupuncture, and Tai Chi are also helpful in inducing relaxation to help heal the mind, body, and spirit during the healing process.

 Seeking Help for a Mental or Emotional Breakdown